plugdata-team/plugdata/README.md

 ## Roadmap

-These are all the things I'm hoping to implement before version 0.6 I might release some smaller versions inbetween if any serious bugs are being found
+These are all the things I'm hoping to implement before version 0.6.
+I might release some smaller versions inbetween if any serious bugs are being found.

 FEATURES:
 - Allow multiple opened projects